How to Budget and Save Money on a Low Income

 - Set up direct debits for regular bills

-- Schedule automatic transfers to savings
+- Schedule transfers to savings accounts

 Check Your Eligibility for Australian Government Assistance

-Depending on your situation, you may be eligible for:
+Depending on your circumstances, payments may include:

 - JobSeeker Payment

-- Family Tax Benefit Parts A and B
+- Family Tax Benefit (Parts A and B)

 - Parenting Payment